Fixed rope routes

 Parking

-Parking is available in the free car park at Bains de Saillon or Place Farinet (ten minutes' walk from the Route de la Salentze).
-There are a few parking spaces on the Route de la Salentze.
-Parking is free and limited to five hours.
-Don't forget to put your parking disc on.
+You can park your car in the free parking lot at the Bains de Saillon or at Place Farinet – about a 10-minute walk from the Route de la Salentze – Several parking spots are located along the Route de la Salentze where parking is free but limited to five hours.
+Don't forget to display your parking disc.

 Equipment